 This was the first time I got to actually use a movi on a commercial.
 We shot this in Mexico City last summer, and I operated the shot.
 Below is a record of how excited I was on the day.

-Director's Cut – The Look from Michael Blieden on Vimeo.
-This is my director’s cut of one of the spots I did in Mexico this summer, and even though I basically have no idea what the actors are saying half … Continue reading
+This is my director’s cut of one of the spots I did in Mexico this summer, and even though I basically have no idea what the actors are saying half the time I really love working in Spanish.
+I think it’s the future.

 [qt:/madmen/MadMen600-338b.mov /madmen/MadMen600-338p.jpg 600 338]